nelmio/alice/README.md

 to define less additional values in a set of common fixture definitions.

 By declaring a fixture as a template using the `(template)` flag, Alice will set the instance as a template for that file.
-Templates instances are not persisted.
+Template instances are not persisted.

 Templates can also make use of inheritance themselves, by extending from other templates, allowing you to create, mix and match templates.
 For example: